Lazytrackz/search_engine/README.md

 **How to configure search requests:**
 ![Search](https://user-images.githubusercontent.com/105053265/171429084-bfd49fed-0672-4a9f-9ae5-36bcc3a0f4d0.png)

-1. First of all you need to add links for documents to search into config.json, field "files"
+1. First of all you need to add links to documents to search into config.json, field "files"
 2. You may also setup how many responses you want to get, field: "max_responses"
 3. Each document should be no more than 1000 words, one word no more than 100 signs
 4. All words are separated by spaces and should have lower register letters